ohmvaghela/Learn/javaEnterpriceEdition/sub/hibernate.md

     - If set to true then it will show the sql query in logs
   - `<mapping class="com.mechsimvault.model.Student"/>`
     - This is used to add enities that needs to be mapped
-    - Another way is the tell the sessionfactory before creating the session
+    - Another way is the tell the sessionfactory before creating the session withou using config xml file
     - From this

       ```java